 About 286-290 Tremont Street

-Proposed 31-story, 350-foot-tall, 369,000-square-foot mixed-use tower that would feature 171 affordable apartment and condominium residences, a 140-room expansion of the adjacent Doubletree Hotel, a 264-space expansion of the adjacent Tufts Shared Services parking garage and 8,000 square feet of ground-floor community space.
-A conference center and banquet hall would be located on the $174 million tower’s second floor, with hotel rooms on levels 4 to 10 and residences on levels 11 through 29.
+Proposed 31-story, 350-foot-tall, 426,500-square-foot mixed-use tower that would feature 171 affordable apartment and condominium residences, a hotel with up to 200 rooms, off-street parking for up to 340 cars, and 8,000 square feet of ground-floor community space.
+A conference center and banquet hall would be located on the $174 million tower’s second floor, with hotel rooms on levels 3 to 11 and residences on levels 12 through 30.

 Residences would range from 600 to 1,200 square feet in size and include 45 apartments and 126 condominiums.
 Apartments would include 15 one-bedrooms, 25 two-bedrooms, and 5 three-bedrooms.
 9 apartments would be rented to households earning no more than 30% of Area Median Income (AMI), and 36 would be rented to households earning no more than 60% of AMI.
 Condominiums would include 42 one-bedrooms, 70 two-bedrooms and 4 three-bedrooms sold to households earning 70 to 100% of AMI, with an average of 80% of AMI.
 The residences would be co-proponent Millennium Partners’ affordable housing contribution for its’ upcoming 115 Winthrop Square tower.